Oka Crisis

-The Oka Crisis (Crise d'Oka), also known as the Mohawk Crisis or Kanehsatà:ke Resistance (Résistance de Kanehsatà:ke), was a land dispute between a group of Mohawk people and the town of Oka, Quebec, Canada, over plans to build a golf course on land known as "The Pines" which included an indigenous burial ground.
+The Oka Crisis (Crise d'Oka), also known as the Mohawk Crisis or Kanehsatà:ke Resistance (Résistance de Kanehsatà:ke), was a land dispute between a group of Mohawk people and the town of Oka, Quebec, Canada, over plans to build a golf course on land known as "The Pines" which included an Indigenous burial ground.
 The crisis began on July 11, 1990, and lasted 78 days until September 26, with two fatalities.
 The dispute was the first well-publicized violent conflict between First Nations and provincial governments in the late 20th century.

 Historical background

 Early settlement

-Haudenosaunee (Iroquois) people, mainly members of the Mohawk nation (Kanien’kehà:ka), first established themselves in the Montreal area before moving south to their homeland in the Hudson River valley.
-The several hundred people who migrated at the time went on to develop three distinct Mohawk communities in the region: Kahnawá:ke, Kanehsatà:ke and Ahkwesáhsne.
+Haudenosaunee (Iroquois) people, mainly members of the Mohawk nation (Kanien’kehá:ka), first established their homeland in the Hudson River valley before moving north to the lower area of the St. Lawrence River.
+The several hundred people who migrated at the time went on to develop three distinct Kanien’kehá:ka communities in the region: Kahnawá:ke, Kanehsatà:ke and Ahkwesáhsne.

-Around 1658, the Mohawk had displaced the Wyandot people, with whom the Haudenosaunee had long been in conflict.
-In the fall of 1666, hundreds of French soldiers, as well as Algonquin and Huron allies, attacked southward from Lake Champlain and devastated four Mohawk villages near Albany, then negotiated a peace between the Haudenosaunee and the French and their allies which lasted for the next 20 years.
-In 1673, the Jesuit mission at Saint-François-Xavier brought about forty Mohawks from the village of Kaghnuwage, on the Mohawk River, in present-day New York state.
+Around 1658, the Kanien’kehá:ka had displaced the Wyandot people, with whom the Haudenosaunee had long been in conflict.
+In the fall of 1666, hundreds of French soldiers, as well as Algonquin and Huron allies, attacked southward from Lake Champlain and devastated four Kanien’kehá:ka villages near Albany, then negotiated a peace between the Haudenosaunee and the French and their allies which lasted for the next 20 years.
+In 1673, the Jesuit mission at Saint-François-Xavier brought about forty Kanien’kehá:ka from the village of Kaghnuwage, on the Mohawk River, in present-day New York state.
 In 1680, the Jesuits were granted the seigneurie Sault-Saint-Louis, now named the village of Kahnawá:ke, with a current area of over 4000 hectares.
-Starting in the 1680s, there was a military conflict between the English allied to the Mohawks and the French allied with other indigenous tribes.
-In the early 1690s, the Mohawks were weakened through a prolonged and severe military effort by the French.
+Starting in the 1680s, there was a military conflict between the English allied to the Kanien’kehá:ka and the French allied with other indigenous tribes.
+In the early 1690s, the Kanien’kehá:ka were weakened through a prolonged and severe military effort by the French.